gfeiden/PHYS-3210/Week 01/README.md

 code line-by-line and make sure you agree with what your colleague has done.
 You can also open Spyder and start entering the code line-by-line into the IPython console.
 Once you have identified each error in the code, write up your report and submit it by opening an Issue on GitHub.
-[Advanced] Alternatively, you can edit the script, upload it to your repository, and create a pull request.
+[Advanced] Edit the script, upload it to your repository, and create a pull request.

 Finally, answer the following question: